wechaty/docusaurus/docusaurus/docs/explainations/troubleshooting.md

 ## I am getting `Failed to exec pre-push hook script` error when I try to push my changes to GitHub

 There is a [pre-push hook](https://github.com/Chatie/git-scripts#readme) that has been configured to run `npm run lint` and then `npm version patch` before `git push` for better code quality and version management.
-If you encounter the `Failed to exec pre-push hook script` error, try pushing with `-u` flag so that the local branch will start tracking the remote.
+If you encounter the `Failed to exec pre-push hook script` error, try pushing with `-u` flag so that the local branch will start tracking the remote if you haven't set it to track the remote branch.
 Something like:

 ```sh
 git push -u remote-repository branch-name